example42/example42.github.io/_posts/2018-03-19-wholistic_devops.md

 This is a wording we usually hear from customers, technical staff and managers.
 But is this really everything?

-This posting will explain why DevOps does not only have a purely technical implification but also affects any other company departments.
+This posting will explain why DevOps does not only have a purely technical implication but also affects any other company departments.

 ### DevOps at technical level